cgre-aachen/open_AR_Sandbox/docs/source/getting_started/about.rst

 as well as water simulations on the digital terrain surface.
 The potential for AR Sandboxes for geoscience education, and especially for teaching structural geology, remains largely untapped.

-For this reason, we have developed open_AR_Sandbox, an augmented reality sandbox designed specifically for the use in geoscience education.
+For this reason, we have developed `open_AR_Sandbox <https://github.com/cgre-aachen/open_AR_Sandbox>`_, an augmented reality sandbox designed specifically for the use in geoscience education.
 In addition to the visualization of topography it can display geologic subsurface information such as the outcropping lithology, creating a dynamic and interactive geological map.
 The relations of subsurface structures, topography and outcrop can be explored in a playful and comprehensible way.

 .. |contributors| image:: https://img.shields.io/github/contributors/cgre-aachen/open_AR_Sandbox.svg?logo=python&logoColor=white
    :target: https://github.com/cgre-aachen/open_AR_Sandbox/graphs/contributors/